General Procedure

 • Once you have found a centre, please do not keep pestering your exam officer with questions which can be answered by reading your course folder, this web page, the exam board web pages or the information we send to guide you through the exam process.
 If in doubt contact our office or your tutor first.

 • Make sure that you provide your exam officer with a reliable contact phone number and your address.
 Exams officers who have to spend hours trying to speak to a private candidate understandably get very frustrated.
-Always give them Oxford Open Learning’s phone number (01865 798022) and the information we provide as well as your own details, so that they have at least one reliable contact during office hours.
+Always give them Oxford Open Learning’s phone number (01865 798022) as well as your own details, so that they have at least one reliable contact during office hours.

 • Do not be late for exams or fail to turn up without telling anyone.
 If you are withdrawing from an exam or are unable to get there on the day, please make it a priority to tell your exam centre.
 Exam officers get extremely stressed if they have to delay the start of an exam for their own students while they try to make contact with a missing private candidate.